-My approach to motivation and engagement is based on this image of how things really work in most organizations:
+My approach to motivation and engagement is based on this meme of how things really work in most organizations (both images, old and new):

 Nothing fancy or earth-shattering, just people working to move their wagon forward, with a few possibilities for improvement…